HenryPersonalWeb/henrypersonalweb.github.io/Blog/README.md

- Hello!
+# My MC Blog
-# This is a blog on my minecraft worlds, and there are two parts of this blog.
+# This is a blog on Minecraft, and there are two parts of this blog.

-##My Survival World

-##My Hardcore Worlds
+## Part 1
+## Interestings things in Minecraft

+## My Minecraft Worlds